-Under the Implementation Agreement, the Company has agreed to issue, as the sole consideration, 2,662,564 shares of common stock, less the number of shares of common stock the issuance of which shall be reserved by the Company for future issuance in connection with (a) its assumption of the 2016 Stock Option Plan, (b) any future issuance of shares of common stock under the PSOP, and (c) shares of common stock reserved for future issuance upon the conversion, if any, of the Curetis Convertible Notes, or together, the Consideration.
+Under the Implementation Agreement, the Company has agreed to issue, as the sole consideration, 2,662,564 shares of common stock, less the number of shares of common stock the issuance of which shall be reserved by the Company for future issuance in connection with (a) up to 135,421 shares of OpGen common stock reserved for its assumption of the 2016 Stock Option Plan, and (b) up to 500,000 shares of OpGen common stock reserved for future issuance upon the conversion of certain of the Curetis Convertible Notes, or together, the Consideration.
 The number of shares of common stock to be reserved for the deductions described above are based on a conversion ratio of 0.0959, which is the ratio of the Consideration as contrasted with the number of ordinary shares of Curetis N.V. on a fully diluted basis.
 If issued as of the date of this proxy statement/prospectus, the number of shares representing the Consideration would equal 32.3% of the outstanding shares of OpGen common stock.
 The number of shares of OpGen common stock to be issued to Curetis N.V. is fixed, therefore, the percentage ownership of the Company as of the date of closing will be different.

-The Transaction under the Implementation Agreement is subject to approval by the stockholders and debt holder of the Company and the shareholders and debt holders of Curetis N.V and Curetis GmbH.
+The Transaction under the Implementation Agreement is subject to approval by the stockholders and debt holder of the Company and the shareholders and debt holders of Curetis N.V. and Curetis GmbH.
 The parties anticipate that, if such approvals are obtained and all other closing conditions are satisfied or waived, the Transaction will close in the first quarter of 2020.